mitch101/Rails-3-Starter-Kit/README.markdown

 ## Assumptions

-I will assume you currently have Mac OSX 10.6, XCode / Developer Kit, Git, Growl, Textmate.
+I will assume you currently have Mac OSX 10.6, XCode / Developer Kit, Git

 ## Basic Install